aleph2c/miros/docs/_sources/quickstart.rst.txt

     |             |              |             |       (4)        |

 1. The sprinkler active object started.
-It created a five second ``heart_beat`` mulishot, which will run until the program is stopped, to request weather information every time it is triggered.
+It created a five second ``heart_beat`` multishot, which will run until the program is stopped, to request weather information every time it is triggered.
 2. After the first heart beat event was fired, a ``GET_WEATHER`` event was sent out.
    Upon receiving the resulting ``WEATHER`` event, it's payload was examined and